11 Best Coats for Dogs in 2026—Bundle Up · Kinship

 When choosing a winter jacket for your dog, prioritize the right fit.
 Opt for a jacket with insulation, such as fleece or synthetic materials, to keep them warm.
 Make sure it’s water-resistant and windproof to shield them from rain, snow, and chilly winds.
 Other factors, such as breed background, age, fur-type, and size are equally important when choosing a coat.

-Short-haired breeds with no undercoat, such as Pit-mixes, will need to be suited up more often than longer-haired breeds.
+Short-haired breeds with no undercoat, such as Pit mixes, will need to be suited up more often than longer-haired breeds.
 So, you might want to prioritize warmth and jackets that are easily maneuvered on and off.
-For longer haired dogs that might only have to wear a jacket in super chilly temps, consider an option that feels comfortable and movable for your dog.
+For longer haired dogs who might only have to wear a jacket in super chilly temps, consider an option that feels comfortable and movable for your dog.

 Remember that frostbite is a risk for your dog, too, so while a coat is essential, keeping them out of extreme temps is also key.
 “The best way to prevent frostbite in dogs is to limit their exposure to the cold,” veterinarian Dr. Alycia Washington wrote for Kinship.
 “Opt to spend time indoors snuggling with your pup instead of braving the cold weather.”